AlHong/starred_repos/README.md

 generates a bar graph of GitHub repositories with the most stars for a programming language

-input: name of programming language
+input: name of programming language\n
-output: starred_repos.svg (bar graph of repositories with the most stars)
+output: starred_repos.svg (the graph)

 what I learned:
-- web API's (GitHub)
+- GitHub's API
 - Pygal module